-Open shelves are a rather strange topic among many homeowners.
-Traditionally, it is believed that shelves should be closed so that the chaos and clutter of your kitchen can be shielded away from public eyes.
+Many homeowners are rather strange about open shelves.
+Traditionally, it is believed that shelves should be closed so that the chaos and clutter of your kitchen can be shielded from public eyes.
+But what if you could expose the chaos while still having a stunning design to showcase?

 1. Minimalist Shelves